 200,000+ parishes.
 Millions of handwritten records.
 One platform to preserve them all.

 The Catholic Church holds more civil registry data than most governments.
-CONSERVA gives every parish the same preservation infrastructure as the Vatican Library.
+CONSERVA helps every parish adopt stronger preservation infrastructure inspired by major institutional archives.

 For Parishes & Church Registries